Our Hayling Island care home is at the heart of Gorseway Park’s residential community, set within four acres of beautiful parkland.

-Re-opened in May 2019 after a £1.3m refurbishment, it has been brought up to the high standards expected of all our care and nursing homes.
+A £1.3m refurbishment has brought up to the high standards expected of all our care and nursing homes.

-Here at Hayling Island, our care home has been designed with your loved one’s comfort and needs in mind.
+Our Hayling Island care home has been designed with your loved one’s comfort and needs in mind.
 We encourage our residents to bring their special possessions to personalise their rooms and make them more homely.

-Our village-style residential care home is in a stunning location.
-It sits across from Hayling Island’s Blue Flag-winning beach and next to a lovely golf course (perfect for elderly residents who love to golf!).
+Our village-style residential care home is in a stunning location, across from Hayling Island’s Blue Flag-winning beach and a lovely golf course.

-Our Hayling Island residential care home is furnished to the highest standards of home care.
+Our Hayling Island residential care home is furnished to the highest standards.